Golf Club Distances

 This is one of the most-asked questions from newbies to golf: How far am I supposed to hit each club?
-What is the golf club distance?
+What is the golf club distance for each of my clubs?
 Unfortunately, the only completely honest answer is: It depends.

 It depends on a lot of factors: the clubs you are using, the balls you are using, the conditions under which you play (hard fairway or soft fairway? windy or calm? humid or dry? etc.), your gender and age, your physical fitness, coordination and athleticism, your swing speed, how solidly you are connecting with the ball.
 You get the idea.
 It depends.

-Here's an interesting fact: While PGA pros hit their drives anywhere from 280 yards to 320 yards on average, and LPGA pros hit their drives from 230 to 270 yards on average, most amateurs - according to Golf Digest - average somewhere around 195-205 yards with their drivers.
+Here's an interesting fact: While PGA Tour pros hit their drives anywhere from 280 yards to 320 yards on average, and LPGA Tour pros hit their drives from 230 to 270 yards on average, most recreational golfers - according to Golf Digest - average somewhere around 195-205 yards with their drivers.

 The moral of that story?
 Don't compare yourself with the world's best players.
 Although some recreational players do outhit the pros, they are rare and you probably aren't one of them.